moondance-labs/tanssi/README.md

 The following pallets are stored in `pallets/`.
 They are designed for Tanssi's specific requirements:

-- _Registrar_: A pallet that stores all registered container-chains
+- _Registrar_: stores all registered container-chains
-- _Configuration_: A pallet storing the current configuration from which several other components depend
+- _Configuration_: storing the current configuration from which several other components depend
-- _CollatorAssignment_: A pallet implementing collator account to orchestrator/container-chain assignment
+- _CollatorAssignment_: implementing collator account to orchestrator/container-chain assignment
-- _AuthorityAssignment_: A pallet implementing collator authority key to orchestrator/container-chain assignment
+- _AuthorityAssignment_: implementing collator authority key to orchestrator/container-chain assignment
-- _Initializer_: A pallet that handles everything that happens on a session-change
+- _Initializer_: handles everything that happens on a session-change
-- _AuthorNoting_: A pallet that stores the latest author of each of the container-chains
+- _AuthorNoting_: stores the latest author of each of the container-chains

 When modifying the git repository for these dependencies, a tool called [diener](https://github.com/bkchr/diener) can be used to replace the git URL and branch for each reference in all `Cargo.toml` files with a single command.
 This alleviates a lot of the repetitive modifications necessary when changing dependency versions.